vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The above parameters are positive or non-negative integers, except for the pubkeys.

-The "ratio value" is the numerator in of the fraction that represents the ratio.
+The "ratio value" is the numerator of the fraction that represents the ratio.

-The "ratio scale" is the denominator in of the fraction that represents the ratio.
+The "ratio scale" is the denominator of the fraction that represents the ratio.

 The following must hold: